-Apple Sorting Machine
+Apple Sorting and Grading Machine

 Orange Sorting Machine

-Lemon Sorting Machine
+Lemon Sorting and Grading Machine

 Mandarin Sorting Machine